‘Little Women LA’: Christy McGinity Gibel Suffered Stroke, Faces Long Recovery

 Christy McGinity Gibel underwent neck surgery on November 29 to replace two discs in her neck that had become damaged according to the Radar Online report.
 While she was recovering, Christy said the pain was worse than she ever imagined it could be.

-Prior to her surgery, Christy told her husband, Todd Gibel that she wanted to get her neck repaired.
-She also said that if she died on the surgery table, that would still be better than suffering the neck pain she was enduring on a daily basis.
+Prior to her surgery, Christy told her husband, Todd Gibel, that she wanted to get her neck repaired.
+She also said that if she died on the surgery table, it would still be better than suffering the neck pain she was enduring on a daily basis.
 That makes her current struggle even sadder, considering that the Little Women LA star is currently dealing with recovery from that surgery three months later.

 Christy is reportedly undergoing many different types of therapy and has been working on regaining the ability to perform basic skills.
-While she is currently in recovering, it has been reported that it will be a long time before she makes a full recovery if she ever does.
+While she is currently recovering, it has been reported that it will be a long time before she makes a full recovery, if she ever does.

 Thanks Dr. Barbu for injecting some magic today.
 Big needles suck, but your red chair rocks! #redchairrocks Tune into season 6 of @littlewomenofla @lifetimetv to see what's going on! #littlewomenla #lifetime #kinetic